 - Enthesopathy is a discomfort in the area where the attachment of tendons, ligaments and the articular capsule is present.
 The use of PRP is increasing in the treatment of this condition.
 It has an inflammatory nature and presents as epicondylitis or capsulitis.

 - Studies have proved that PRP is an effective alternative to injection of steroids for an anti-inflammatory effect.
 Steroids majorly provide only symptomatic relief, whereas PRP is more definitive.

-- PRP has also found an increased use in the area of surgical procedures of knees.
+- PRP has also found increased use in the area of surgical procedures of knees.
 It is used to increase the efficiency of the healing grafts placed in the knee during reconstructive surgeries.

-- No known side effects or complications after use of PRP have been observed, which makes it a sought after option in management of sports injuries.
+- No known side effects or complications after use of PRP have been observed, which makes it a sought after option in the management of sports injuries.